Tuplanolla/dez/notes.md

 Do these things.

+* Rename the project.
+* Remove operational type class use from predicative classes unless overloading is needed.
+* Write Coqdoc documentation comments for each class instead of each module.
+* Finish refactoring Coq modules into a flat hierarchy.
 * Free modules (with an explicit basis) can now be built.
 * Regular semigroups have two equivalent definitions;
   try to implement them as an isomorphism.
-* Perhaps specialize actions to scalar multiplications and functions to bilinear ops, maps and forms.
-* Set up build automation; see diagram `habitat.dot`.
-* Integrate Thrift into the mess.
 * Now that we have one-sorted algebra (abstract algebra) generalized to many-sorted algebra (universal algebra) and oidified to one-sorted partial algebra (category theory), what happens if we go looking for many-sorted partial algebra?
 * Had a look at Clifford Algebras and Dirac Operators in Harmonic Analysis by Gilbert and Murray; it was terrible.
+* Setoid model now.
-* Monoidal categories now.
+* Monoidal categories maybe later.

 Some rules.